-Gluten is found in barley, wheat, rye, and triticale, which is a cross between wheat and rye.
-Gluten helps foods, such as bread, pasta, and cereal, keep their shape by acting as a "glue."
+Gluten is present in barley, wheat, rye, and triticale, which is a cross between wheat and rye.
+Gluten helps foods, such as bread, pasta, and cereal, keep their shape by acting as a sort of "glue."

-Many gluten-free products substitute wheat with rice.
-However, while all rice in its natural form is gluten-free, that does not mean that all rice and rice-based products are gluten-free.
+In many gluten free products, manufacturers use rice instead of wheat.
+However, while all rice in its natural form is gluten free, that does not mean that all rice and rice based products are gluten free.

 If in doubt, people should check the label on the packaging or contact the manufacturer for more information.

-Rice can sometimes come into contact with barley, wheat, or rye in the growing, harvesting, or manufacturing processes -- this is called cross contact.
+Rice can sometimes come into contact with barley, wheat, or rye in the growing, harvesting, or manufacturing process.
+This is called cross contact.
 It is different from cross contamination, which is a common factor in foodborne illness.

-Cross-contact of rice and gluten can also occur at home in places where shared utensils and cooking areas are used for preparing both gluten-free foods and foods containing gluten.
-These places include:
+Cross contact of rice and gluten can also occur at home.
+It can happen when people use the same utensils and cooking areas for preparing both gluten free foods and foods containing gluten.

 - shared containers

-If a person has celiac disease and they are unable to confirm the ingredients in a food item, it is best to avoid eating the food.
+If a person has celiac disease, and they cannot confirm the ingredients in a food item, it is best to avoid eating that food.

 For people with gluten-related disorders, cutting out foods that contain gluten from their diet is the only known way to prevent damage to the lining of the intestines and other associated symptoms.

-Just because a rice-based product is advertised as "rice" does not mean that it is gluten-free.
-Rice-based products are often made with spices, sauces, and other ingredients that may contain gluten.
+Just because manufacturers advertise a rice based product as "rice" does not mean that it is gluten free.
+Rice based products often contain spices, sauces, and other ingredients that may contain gluten.

-Flavored rice frequently contains a wheat-based thickener called hydrolyzed wheat protein.
-Flavored rice may also contain flavor enhancers such as soy sauce, which is not typically gluten-free but can be substituted with tamari.
-Rice pilaf is made with orzo, which is also not gluten-free.
+Flavored rice often contains a wheat based thickener called hydrolyzed wheat protein.
+It may also contain flavor enhancers, such as soy sauce, that is not usually gluten free.

-People with gluten-related disorders should only eat rice-based products that are labeled with "gluten-free."
-They should avoid products that are labeled with "contains wheat," or list any ingredients that contain gluten.
+People with gluten-related disorders should only eat rice based products that carry the label "gluten free."
+They should avoid products with the label "contains wheat" or a label that lists any ingredients that contain gluten.

 People should also avoid grain based products and items that a manufacturer has made using the same equipment as products containing wheat or gluten.
-Just because a product is "wheat-free," does not mean that it is automatically gluten-free.
+Just because a product is "wheat free" does not mean that it is gluten free.

 There are two types of arsenic.
 The first type, organic arsenic, is relatively nontoxic.
 However, the second type, called inorganic arsenic, is more toxic.

-According to the United States Food and Drug Administration (FDA), rice tends to accumulate more arsenic than other food crops.
-In fact, rice is thought to be the largest food source of inorganic arsenic.
+According to the Food and Drug Administration (FDA), rice tends to accumulate more arsenic than other food crops.
+In fact, it may be the largest food source of inorganic arsenic.